-The SmartFlowTM filter WORKSTM E. coli lysate by simultaneous process Optimization Procedure from NCSRT is intended as a procedure for developing an integrated process for concurrently isolating a target protein from an E. coli lysate and concentrating the protein in a second system.
-In the first step or the isolation step, the product protein is isolated from the lysate by passing the target molecule through the membrane in the first skid.
-In the second step or concentration step, the product is concentrated in the second skid.
-The permeate from this concentration step can then be used as the diafiltration buffer for the isolation step (Figure 1).
+The SmartFlowTM filter WORKSTM Simultaneous isolation and concentration Optimization Procedure from NCSRT is intended as a generalized procedure for developing an integrated process for concurrently isolating a target molecule and concentrating the product.
+In the first step or the isolation step, the product is isolated from a cell slurry by passing the target molecule through the membrane in the first skid.
+In the second step or concentration step, the product is concentrated in a second skid.
+The permeate from this second skid can then be used as the diafiltration buffer for the first skid (Figure 1).
 Significant benefits in time savings, process equipment costs, and buffer costs are realized by performing the processes simultaneously rather than sequentially.

-The isolation part of the optimization procedure uses either a microfiltration (MF) membrane or a high molecular weight cut off ultrafiltration (UF) membrane that retains the cells and cell debris and allows the desired products to pass freely through the membrane.
+The isolation part of the optimization procedure uses either a microfiltration (MF) membrane or a high molecular weight cut off ultrafiltration (UF) membrane that retain the cells and cell debris and allows the desired products to pass freely through the membrane.
 The passage characteristics of proteins change with different buffers, temperatures, concentrations, and membranes.
-The concentration step of the optimization procedure uses an ultrafiltration (UF) membrane to retain the desired protein in the retentate while small molecules such as sugars and salts are able to pass through the membrane.
-The passage characteristics of proteins change with different bufferent buffers, temperatures, concentrations, and membrane.
-The passage characteristics of proteins change with different bufferent buffers, temperatures, concentrations, and membrane.
-The passage characteristics of proteins change with different buffers, temperatures, concentrations, and membrane.
+The concentration part of the optimization procedure uses an ultrafiltration (UF) membrane to retain the desired protein in the retentate while small sugars and salts are able to pass through the membrane.
+The passage characteristics of proteins change with different buffers, temperatures, concentrations, and membranes.
 By examining the passage characteristics of the different membranes available in the appropriate process conditions, a well defined and executed process development study can identify the most efficient membrane and process conditions to achieve the required performance.

-This optimization procedure starts with selecting membrane modules most likely to work with respect to polymer and pore size based upon numerous NCSRT trials.
-Once the module is selected for each of the isolation and concentration steps, ranges in which to begin optimizing parameters such as membrane capacity, recirculation rate, and pressure are presented.
+This optimization procedure starts with selecting a membrane modules most likely to work with respect to polymer and pore size based upon thousands of NCSRT trials.
+Once the module is selected for each the isolation and concentration steps, ranges in which to begin optimizing parameters such as membrane capacity, recirculation rate, and pressure are presented.
 Because of the variability in the products and processes using NCSRT's SmartFlow technology, we do not make specific process recommendations on parameters of temperature, pH, buffers, or other variables that may affect the separation process and the target product activity.